GabeALopez/lark-project/README.txt

 Alexander Go

 Narrative:
-The story follows an agent that works with a team to use the power of linux to defeat Microsop
+The story follows an agent that works with a group called lincorp.
+This group uses the power of linux to defeat Microsop

 Instructions:
-To start up the game, enter the (enter level directory here)
+To start up the game, use ./ followed by beginings.sh